kubedb/docs/docs/guides/mssqlserver/backup/overview/index.md

 {{< notice type="warning" message="Please install [KubeStash](https://kubestash.com/docs/latest/setup/install/kubestash/) to try this feature.
 Database backup with KubeStash is already included in the KubeDB license.
 So, you don't need a separate license for KubeStash." >}}

-# MSSQLServer Backup & Restore Overview
+# Microsoft SQL Server Backup & Restore Overview

 KubeDB also uses [KubeStash](https://kubestash.com) to backup and restore databases.
 KubeStash by AppsCode is a cloud native data backup and recovery solution for Kubernetes workloads and databases.
 KubeStash utilizes [restic](https://github.com/restic/restic) to securely backup stateful applications to any cloud or on-prem storage backends (for example, S3, GCS, Azure Blob storage, Minio, NetApp, Dell EMC etc.).